 - 5.3.1 The Province requires municipalities to prohibit the extension or expansion of lake-based municipal services outside of urban area boundaries for properties within the City limits, except in response to public health emergencies.
 No extensions of the municipal lake-based water and wastewater systems shall be permitted by this Plan into lands within Rural Hamilton unless the Medical Officer of Health declares an urgent public health emergency and there are no viable alternatives to rectify the emergency except by the provision of municipal water and/or wastewater systems to the affected population.
-(OPA 166) - 5.3.2 The City may allow existing lots and existing uses that front on a rural/urban boundary road, to connect to existing municipal water and wastewater systems, provided all the following conditions are met: - a) the area would remain designated Agriculture, Specialty Crop or Rural in the Rural Hamilton Official Plan; and, - b) sufficient supply and capacity are available to service the existing development. - 5.3.3 Policy C.5.3.2 shall not apply to lands that are designated Escarpment Natural, Escarpment Protection or Escarpment Rural in the Niagara Escarpment Plan.
-(OPA 167)

-- 5.3.4 Prior to the adoption of this Plan, the City has installed, approved specific Official Plan policies, entered into legal agreements and approved engineering plans in accordance with its former Official Plan policies to extend lake-based municipal water and wastewater services to certain properties within Rural Hamilton.
+(OPA 166) - 5.3.2 The City may allow existing lots and existing uses that front on a rural/urban boundary road, to connect to existing municipal water and wastewater systems, provided all the following conditions are met: - a) the area would remain designated Agriculture, Specialty Crop or Rural in the Rural Hamilton Official Plan; and, - b) sufficient supply and capacity are available to service the existing development. - 5.3.3 Prior to the adoption of this Plan, the City has installed, approved specific Official Plan policies, entered into legal agreements and approved engineering plans in accordance with its former Official Plan policies to extend lake-based municipal water and wastewater services to certain properties within Rural Hamilton.
 This Plan recognizes and permits these existing and approved public works to be maintained or completed in accordance with previously policies, agreements and plans approved on or before December 16, 2004.
 No future lake-based municipal service extensions or expansions, agreements, plans or amendments to same shall be permitted by this Plan.
-(OPA 166) - 5.3.5 The City shall endeavour to recover the full lifecycle cost of providing sustainable municipal water and wastewater service as required by applicable municipal By-laws and provincial legislation. - 5.3.6 All new development and redevelopment within the urban area shall be connected to the City's water and wastewater system. - 5.3.7 Where a private well(s) and/or private on-site septic system(s) is abandoned in favour of connection to the City's water and wastewater system, the property owner shall properly plug the well and decommission the septic tank in accordance with pertinent legislation and guidelines so as to reduce or eliminate potential safety hazards. - 5.3.8 The City shall improve the quality of effluent discharged from the sewage treatment plants into Hamilton Harbour and Cootes Paradise by: - a) Aiming to eliminate entry of toxic and harmful contaminants into sewers; - b) Investigating and introducing where feasible, technologies to eliminate toxic and harmful contaminants and reduce pollution in discharge; - c) Using by-products of the sewage treatment plants where possible; and, - d) Preparing an annual monitoring report on the characteristics of discharge. - 5.3.9 A wastewater treatment surcharge may be assessed to specific businesses as a means of recovering additional costs associated with the treatment of high concentration effluent at the City's wastewater treatment plant. - 5.3.10 The nature or concentrations of wastewater from non-residential sources will be regulated by the City through the Sewer Use By-law, which may be periodically amended by Council.
-(OPA 167) - 5.3.11 The City shall maintain and update a Water and Wastewater Master Plan, informed by watershed planning or equivalent, which is supported by the policies of this Plan, providing direction for: (OPA 167, MMAH Mod.
-30) - a) planning and staging of improvements to the City's water and sewer facilities; - b) guidance on the operation of the City's day-to-day water and sewer systems are prepared for the impacts of a changing climate including increased flooding, extreme temperatures and weather events;
+(OPA 166) - 5.3.4 The City shall endeavour to recover the full lifecycle cost of providing sustainable municipal water and wastewater service as required by applicable municipal By-laws and provincial legislation. - 5.3.5 All new development and redevelopment within the urban area shall be connected to the City's water and wastewater system. - 5.3.6 Where a private well(s) and/or private on-site septic system(s) is abandoned in favour of connection to the City's water and wastewater system, the property owner shall properly plug the well and decommission the septic tank in accordance with pertinent legislation and guidelines so as to reduce or eliminate potential safety hazards.